Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: The case

 \item We show that $\vol_{d}(S)$ is well approximated by $\vol_{d+1}(C)$ when $k$ is large.
 We do so by building inner and outer approximations of each $C_i$ using cones built from either $S_i$ or $S_{i+1}$ and projecting to extreme points, either in $S_0$ or in $S_k$.
 This is \Cref{lem:upper_and_lower_bound_n_1}.

-\item Finally, we show that by losing a small fraction of volume, we can move the centroid of $C$ such that its belongs to $S$.
+\item Finally, we show that, by losing only a small fraction of the volume, we can move the centroid of $C$ so that it belongs to $S$.
 This is Lemma \ref{lem:smaller_set_integral_centroid}. \end{enumerate}

-By carefully balancing all these bounds and the errors they carry, we proceed as follows: we take $\bar{\mathbf{x}}$ as the moved centroid with integer component (and belongs to the interior of $C$).
+By carefully balancing all these bounds and the associated errors, we proceed as follows: we take $\bar{\mathbf{x}}$ to be the moved centroid that has integer projection (and belongs to the interior of $C$).
 We then apply Gr\"{u}nbaum's Inequality \eqref{eq:GrunbaumInequality} and the lemmas to show that, for any halfspace $H$ containing the point $\bar{\mathbf{x}}$,

 Thus, leveraging the inequality $\frac{1}{e} > \frac{1}{4} \geq \frac{1}{2}\left(\frac{d}{d+1}\right)^d$, we conclude that it is enough that $k\geq \alpha d$ for some universal $\alpha$ to conclude the bound of the conjecture.